top of page

 Prepare by researching the company

-This is so you can talk intelligently about the organization, their products, and projects.
-Or at least be able to answer the obvious question of why are you interested in XYZ when asked.
+This is so you can talk intelligently about the organization, its products, and projects.
+Or at least be able to answer the obvious question of why you are interested in XYZ when asked.
 You can look for published information from their website, news sources, or from employer evaluation sites such as Glassdoor to get the ‘inside track’.
 Also, try and make sure you know the job specification and potentially the person specification for the role too.

 Prepare lots of questions